 Teaching Reading Online

 Picture this.
 You’re an online ESL student, a fair way through your learning journey, and you’re getting wind from your teacher that it’s time to tackle reading.
 “Oh no”, you think, “not reading”.
 Reading classes conjure scenes in your mind of stuffy classrooms and boring textbook stories, of comprehension questions that ask you what color the curtains were and what Jimmy had for breakfast.
-You desperately want to skip it, wish with crossed fingers that your teacher forgets, lay the groundwork for “dodgy internet” excuses on the day of your lesson.
+You desperately want to skip it, wish with crossed fingers that your teacher forgets, and lay the groundwork for “dodgy internet” excuses on the day of your lesson.

 Now picture the other perspective in this scenario - you’re the online teacher of this student.
 You can see the dread in their eyes, hear the whine in their voice, feel whatever the internet version is of their feet dragging down the school hallway on the way to class.
 How will you possibly change their mind?
 Can you broach the dreaded topic of teaching reading to ESL students, get them engaged and strike enthusiasm in their minds?